Header and Thumbnail Image : Sharma with Jeanneret at dinner in Geneva, shortly before the latter’s death in 1967. Image : Shivdatt Sharma

 Prof. Vikramaditya Prakash on the Authors of Chandigarh - In Conversation

-Dr. Vikramaditya Prakash is Professor of Architecture at the University of Washington, Seattle.
-Here he discusses the first generation of Indian Modernist architects who worked on the Chandigarh Capitol Project.Read Essay
+Dr. Vikramaditya Prakash is Professor of Architecture at the University of Washington, Seattle and grew up in Chandigarh.
+Here he discusses the first generation of Indian Modernists who worked on the architecture & furniture of Chandigarh.Read Essay

 Discovering Pierre Jeanneret